AdwaithMenon/Comparison-of-Investment-Strategies-for-Stocks/README.md

  e) 15-Day/30-Day Moving Average Strategy

-* Best Strategy For Each of the 3 stocks in the selected portfolio :
+* Best Strategy For Each of the 3 stocks in the selected portfolio (based on historic stock value (daily data) from January 1 2017 to December 31 2021) :

  a) For **McDonald's**, the highest return is for the **21-Day/55-Day** strategy.